The Lemosho Route uses a gradual ascent and strategic acclimatisation days for your greatest chance at a successful summit

 Day 5 - Trek to Barranco Camp

-Your gradual acclimatization to the mountain is a real benefit, as you'll trek to Lava Tower (4630 meters above sea level) shortly after lunch, and most trekkers will feel the effects of high altitude here.
+Your gradual acclimatisation to the mountain is a real benefit, as you'll trek to Lava Tower (4630 metres above sea level) shortly after lunch, and most trekkers will feel the effects of high altitude here.

 From Lava Tower, you'll make your way down into Barranco Valley and feel the benefits of dropping altitude.
 The descent further down to Barranco Camp offers fantastic views of the Western Breach and Breach Wall, making for some spectacular photo opportunities.

-Today is a real challenge, but excellent for acclimating as you trek high above 4,500 meters, then sleep low at around 3,900 meters.
+Today is a real challenge, but excellent for acclimating as you trek high above 4,500 metres, then sleep low at around 3,900 metres.

 Kilimanjaro_Unsplash_CCTom_Cleary_vfens3